Frequently Asked Questions:

 Do you usually stay for the reception?

-No. Wedding guests often seek me out to talk about the ceremony or their lives.
+No. Wedding guests often seek us out to talk about the ceremony or their lives.
 This would be welcome any other time, but not at your reception – where you should be the sole object of attention.

 How can I have someone “give me away” without saying those words?